-- The IPP Model document defines an IPP implementation with "privacy" as one that implements Secure Socket Layer Version 3 - 517 (SSL3).
-Note: SSL3 is not an IETF standards track specification.
-SSL3Transport Layer Security (TLS) [rfc2246].
-TLS meets - 518 the requirements for IPP security with regards to features such as mutual authentication and privacy (via encryption).
-The IPP - Model document also outlines IPP-specific security considerations and should be the primary reference for security implications - with regards to the IPP protocol itself. - The IPP Model document defines an IPP implementation with "authentication" as one that implements the standard way for - 522 transporting IPP messages within HTTP 1.1.
-These include the security considerations outlined in the HTTP 1.1 standard - document [rfc2068] and Digest Access Authentication extension [rfc2069]. - The current HTTP infrastructure supports HTTP over TCP port 80.
-IPP server implementations MUST offer IPP services using - 525 HTTP over the IANA assigned Well Known Port 631 (the IPP default port).
-IPP server implementations may support other ports, - 526 in addition to this port.
+- The IPP Model document defines an IPP implementation with "privacy" as one that implements Transport Layer Security (TLS) [rfc2246].
+TLS meets the requirements for IPP security with regards to features such as mutual authentication and privacy (via encryption).
+The IPP Model document also outlines IPP-specific security considerations and should be the primary reference for security implications with regards to the IPP protocol itself. - The IPP Model document defines an IPP implementation with "authentication" as one that implements the standard way for transporting IPP messages within HTTP 1.1.
+These include the security considerations outlined in the HTTP 1.1 standard document [rfc2068] and Digest Access Authentication extension [rfc2069]. - The current HTTP infrastructure supports HTTP over TCP port 80.
+IPP server implementations MUST offer IPP services using HTTP over the IANA assigned Well Known Port 631 (the IPP default port).
+IPP server implementations may support other ports, in addition to this port. - See further discussion of IPP security concepts in the model document [ipp-mod].

-cache").
+7.1 Using IPP with TLS

-See further discussion of IPP security concepts in the model document [ipp-mod].
+- An initial IPP request never uses TLS.
+The switch to TLS occurs either because the server grants the client's request to upgrade - 515 to TLS, or a server asks to switch to TLS in its response.
+Secure communication begins with a server's response to switch to TLS. - 516 During the TLS handshake, the original session is preserved. - An IPP client that wants a secure connection MUST send "TLS/1.0" as one of the field-values of the Upgrade request header, e.g. - 518 "Upgrade: TLS/1.0" (see rfc2068 section 14.42).
+If the origin-server grants the upgrade request, it MUST respond with "101 - Switching Protocols", and it MUST include the header "Upgrade: TLS/1.0" to indicate what it is switching to.
+An IPP client - 520 MUST be ready to react appropriately if the server does not grant the upgrade request.
+Note: the 'Upgrade header' mechanism - allows unsecured and secured traffic to share the same port (in this case, 631).

-5.17.1 Using IPP with SSL3TLS 528 An assumption is that the URI for a secure IPP Printer object has been found by means outside the IPP printing protocol, via a 529 directory service, web site or other means.
-530 IPP provides a transparent connection to SSL by calling the corresponding URL (a https URI connects by default to port 443).
-531 532 However, the following functions can be provided to ease the integration of IPP with SSL during implementation: connect (URI), returns a status 533 534 "connect" makes an https call and returns the immediate status of the connection as returned by SSL to the user.
-The status values are explained in section 5.4.2 of the SSL document [ssl].
-535 A session-id may also be retained to later resume a session.
-The SSL handshake protocol may also require the cipher 536 specifications supported by the client, key length of the ciphers, compression methods, certificates, etc. These should be 537 sent to the server and hence should be available to the IPP client (although as part of administration features).
-538 539 disconnect (session) to disconnect a particular session.
-540 The session-id available from the "connect" could be used.
-541 542 resume (session) to reconnect using a previous session-id.
-543 The availability of this information as administration features are left for implementers, and need not be specified at this 544 time initial IPP request never uses TLS.
-The switch to TLS occurs either because the server grants the client's request to upgrade 545 to TLS, or a server asks to switch to TLS in its response.
-Secure communication begins with a server's response to switch to TLS.
-546 547 During the TLS handshake, the original session is preserved.
-An IPP client that wants a secure connection MUST send "TLS/1.0" as one of the field-values of the Upgrade request header, e.g. 548 "Upgrade: TLS/1.0" (see rfc2068 section 14.42).
-If the origin-server grants the upgrade request, it MUST respond with "101 549 Switching Protocols", and it MUST include the header "Upgrade: TLS/1.0" to indicate what it is switching to.
-An IPP client 550 MUST be ready to react appropriately if the server does not grant the upgrade request.
-Note: the 'Upgrade header' mechanism 551 allows unsecured and secured traffic to share the same port (in this case, 631).
-552 With current technology, an IPP server can indicate that it wants an upgrade only by returning "401 unauthorized" or "403 553 forbidden".
+- With current technology, an IPP server can indicate that it wants an upgrade only by returning "401 unauthorized" or "403 - 523 forbidden".
 A server MAY give the client an additional hint by including an "Upgrade: TLS" header in the response.
-When an 554 IPP client receives such a response, it can perform the request again with an Upgrade header with the "TLS/1.0" value.
-555 If a server supports TLS, it SHOULD include the "Upgrade" header with the value "TLS/1.0" in response to any OPTIONS 556 557 request.
-Upgrade is a hop-by-hop header (rfc2068, section 13.5.1), so each intervening proxy which supports TLS MUST also request the 558 same version of TLS/1.0 on its subsequent request.
-Furthermore, any caching proxy which supports TLS MUST NOT reply from 559 its cache when TLS/1.0 has been requested (although clients are still recommended to explicitly include "Cache-control: no-
+When an - IPP client receives such a response, it can perform the request again with an Upgrade header with the "TLS/1.0" value. - 525 If a server supports TLS, it SHOULD include the "Upgrade" header with the value "TLS/1.0" in response to any OPTIONS - 526 request. - 527 Upgrade is a hop-by-hop header (rfc2068, section 13.5.1), so each intervening proxy which supports TLS MUST also request the - same version of TLS/1.0 on its subsequent request.
+Furthermore, any caching proxy which supports TLS MUST NOT reply from - 529 its cache when TLS/1.0 has been requested (although clients are still recommended to explicitly include "Cache-control: no- - 530 cache").

-- Note: proxy servers may be able to request or initiate a TLS-secured connection, e.g. the outgoing or incoming firewall of a 562 - trusted subnetwork.
-563 - 564 Note: the initial connection (containing the Upgrade header) is not secure.
-Any client expecting a secure connection should first - use a non-sensitive operation (e.g. an HTTP POST with an empty message body) to establish a secure connection before sending 565 - 566 any sensitive data.
+- Note: proxy servers may be able to request or initiate a TLS-secured connection, e.g. the outgoing or incoming firewall of a - trusted subnetwork. - Note: the initial connection (containing the Upgrade header) is not secure.
+Any client expecting a secure connection should first - use a non-sensitive operation (e.g. an HTTP POST with an empty message body) to establish a secure connection before sending - 535 any sensitive data.